Matrix#

 angle – the rotation angle, in degrees

-- scale(factor_x: float, factor_y: float, factor_z: float) None #
+- scale(factor_x: float, factor_y: float, factor_z: float) None#

 Adds a scaling transformation to

-, using the three given factors.This is the equivalent of calling
+m, using the three given factors.This is the equivalent of calling

-with the scale matrix.Added in version 1.0.
+init_scale()and then multiplying the matrixmwith the scale matrix.Added in version 1.0.

 - Parameters: